Captain Beefheart: Career as an artist

-In the early 1980s Van Vliet established an association with the Galerie Michael Werner in Cologne.
-Eric Drew Feldman said that Werner told Van Vliet he needed to stop playing music if he wanted to be respected as a painter, or he would only be considered a "musician who paints".
+In the early 1980s, Van Vliet established an association with the Galerie Michael Werner in Cologne.
+Eric Drew Feldman said that Werner told Van Vliet that he needed to stop playing music if he wanted to be respected as a painter, or he would only be considered a "musician who paints".
 In doing so, it was said that he had effectively "succeeded in leaving his past behind".

 Van Vliet has been described as a modernist, a primitivist, an abstract expressionist, and, "in a sense" an outsider artist.
 Morgan Falconer of Artforum concurs, mentioning both a "neo-primitivist aesthetic" and stating that his work is influenced by the CoBrA painters.
-The resemblance to the CoBrA painters is also recognized by art critic Roberto Ohrt, while others have compared his paintings to the work of Jackson Pollock, Franz Kline, Antonin Artaud, Francis Bacon, Vincent van Gogh and Mark Rothko.
+The resemblance to the CoBrA painters is also recognized by art critic Roberto Ohrt, while others have compared his paintings to the work of Jackson Pollock, Franz Kline, Antonin Artaud, Francis Bacon, Vincent van Gogh, and Mark Rothko.

 Dr. John Lane, director of the San Francisco Museum of Modern Art, said that, although Van Vliet's work has associations with mainstream abstract expressionist painting, more importantly he was a self-taught artist and his painting "has that same kind of edge the music has".
 Curator David Breuer asserts that, in contrast to the busied, bohemian urban lives of the New York abstract expressionists, the rural desert environment Van Vliet was influenced by is distinctly naturalistic, and that he is a distinguished figure in contemporary art whose work will survive in the canon.
 Van Vliet stated of his own work, "I'm trying to turn myself inside out on the canvas.
 I'm trying to completely bare what I think at that moment" and "I paint for the simple reason that I have to.
 I feel a sense of relief after I do."
 When asked about his artistic influences he stated that there were none.
 "I just paint like I paint and that's enough influence."
-He did however state his admiration of Georg Baselitz, Piet Mondrian, and Vincent van Gogh; after seeing van Gogh's paintings, Van Vliet quoted himself as saying, "The sun disappoints me so."
+He did, however, state his admiration of Georg Baselitz, Piet Mondrian, and Vincent van Gogh; after seeing van Gogh's paintings, Van Vliet quoted himself as saying, "The sun disappoints me so."

 Exhibits of his paintings from the late 1990s were held in New York in 2009 and 2010.
 He exhibited only few of his paintings because he immediately destroyed any that did not satisfy him.
 Falconer stated that the exhibitions showed "evidence of a serious, committed artist".